 This idea is not new.
 The ancient Greeks used to have memory competitions called ‘The Palace of Memories.’
 The idea was that all memories are associated with multiple concepts and so in the palace of memories each room would have a range of topics which the competitor would visualize.
 When trying to recall the memory, the ideas that were closely associated to one another help tell the story.
 To this day, memory specialists work to create connections in their brain in order to better recall events and experiences.

-Retrieval Cues - Smells, Music, and More
+Triggering Memories with Retrieval Cues - Smells, Music, and More

 There are three stores of memory: sensory memory, long-term memory (LTM), and short-term memory (STM).
 The reason smells, music, familiar sounds, and objects can help the brain retrieve memories is because they get stored in sensory memory that triggers long term memories through association.
 For example, you may smell baking bread and think of eating breakfast in your mother’s kitchen.